flano-yuki/base-drafts/draft-ietf-quic-transport.md

 # Streams: QUIC's Data Structuring Abstraction {#streams}

+Streams in QUIC provide a lightweight ordered byte-stream abstraction.
+Each stream transfers data from the sender to the receiver, and streams with the same ID in opposite directions might or might not be related based on the application using QUIC.

-Streams in QUIC provide a lightweight, ordered, and bidirectional byte-stream abstraction.
-Streams can be created either by the client or the server, can concurrently send data interleaved with other streams, and can be cancelled.
-QUIC's stream lifetime is modeled closely after HTTP/2's {{?RFC7540}}.
+Streams can be created unilaterally, can concurrently send data interleaved with other streams, and can be cancelled.
+QUIC's stream lifetime is modeled closely after HTTP/2's {{!RFC7540}}.
 Streams are independent of each other in delivery order.
 That is, data that is received on a stream is delivered in order within that stream, but there is no particular delivery order across streams.
 Transmit ordering among streams is left to the implementation.
 QUIC streams are considered lightweight in that the creation and destruction of streams are expected to have minimal bandwidth and computational cost.
 A single STREAM frame may create, carry data for, and terminate a stream, or a stream may last the entire duration of a connection.
 Implementations are therefore advised to keep these extremes in mind and to implement stream creation and destruction to be as lightweight as possible.

 An alternative view of QUIC streams is as an elastic "message" abstraction, similar to the way ephemeral streams are used in SST {{SST}}, which may be a